"Coming together of more than 180 countries on India's call is historic": PM Modi greets people on International Yoga Day | Headlines

 - India

 Prime Minister Narendra Modi on Wednesday morning wished the countrymen on the occasion of the 9th International Yoga Day, and said that the coming together of more than 180 countries on India's call is 'historic'.
-The Prime Minister is presently on a state visit to the United Nations (UN) where he will be participating in a Yoga programme organised at the UN headquarters.
+The Prime Minister is presently on his maiden state visit to the United States, during which he will lead celebrations of International Yoga Day at the United Nations Headquarters in New York today.

 "At around 5:30 pm IST, I will participate in the Yoga program which is being organised at the headquarters of the United Nations.
 The coming together of more than 180 countries on India's call is historic.
 When the proposal for Yoga Day came to the United Nations General Assembly in 2014, it was supported by a record number of countries," PM Modi said in a video message on Wednesday morning.
 Speaking about the 'Ocean Ring of Yoga', PM Modi said, "The 'Ocean Ring of Yoga' has made the Yoga Day events more special this year.
 Its idea is based on the interrelationship between the idea of yoga and the expanse of the ocean."